-Every self-respecting ‘foodie destination’ likes to promote its food markets.
-It’s natural since much of what we eat are inspired by the ingredients around us.
+Every self-respecting “foodie destination” likes to promote its food markets.
+It’s natural since much of what we eat is inspired by the ingredients around us.

-While some are indeed impressive, and form a hub in the centre of town with a rich history to boot, others offer little to the keen traveller.
-At least, nothing more than what they can already find at home or just about every corner of the world.
+While some are indeed impressive, others offer little to the keen traveller.
+At least, nothing more than what you might find at home or just about every corner of the world.